websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/producing-apis-with-rest-builder/rest-builder/implementing-a-new-api-with-rest-builder.md

     STARTED com.acme.r3b2.impl_1.0.0
     ```

-1. Log into your DXP instance, and navigate to the Product Menu &rarr; _Control Panel_ &rarr; _Gogo Shell._
+1. Log into your DXP instance and navigate to the Product Menu &rarr; _Control Panel_ &rarr; _Gogo Shell._

 1. In the Gogo Shell prompt, type the following command: